moshe-pinhasi/error-parsing-web/README.md

-# AngularTodo
+# Sourcemap Lookup example from minified js files
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.
+This project shows how you can find file that had exception when your files are minified in prod (using 'sourcemap-lookup')

 ## Build
 Run `npm run build` to build the project.
 The build artifacts will be stored in the `distWithSourceMaps` directory.